CP Factor Model for Dynamic Tensors: Introduction

 \section{Introduction}

 In recent years, information technology has made tensors or high-order arrays observations routinely available in applications.
-For example, Such data arises naturally from genomics \citep{alter2005, omberg2007}, neuroimaging analysis \citep{zhou2013tensor, sun2017store}, recommender systems \citep{bi2018}, computer vision \citep{liu2012}, community detection \citep{anandkumar2014community}, longitudinal data analysis \citep{hoff2015multilinear}, among others.
+For example, such data arises naturally from genomics \citep{alter2005, omberg2007}, neuroimaging analysis \citep{zhou2013tensor, sun2017store}, recommender systems \citep{bi2018}, computer vision \citep{liu2012}, community detection \citep{anandkumar2014community}, longitudinal data analysis \citep{hoff2015multilinear}, among others.
 Most of the developed tensor-based methods were designed for independent and identically distributed (i.i.d.) tensor data or tensor data with i.i.d. noise.

 On the other hand, in many applications, the tensors are observed over time, and hence form a tensor-valued time series.
-For example, the monthly import export volumes of multi-categories of products (e.g. Chemical, Food, Machinery and Electronic, and Footwear and Headwear, etc) among countries naturally form a dynamic sequence of 3-way tensor-variates, each of which representing a weighted directional transportation network.
+For example, the monthly import export volumes of multi-categories of products (e.g. Chemical, Food, Machinery and Electronic, and Footwear and Headwear) among countries naturally form a dynamic sequence of 3-way tensor-variates, each of which representing a weighted directional transportation network.
 Another example is functional MRI, which typically consists hundreds of thousands of voxels observed over time.
-A sequence of 2-D or 3-D images can also be modeled as matrix or tensor to preserve time series.
-Development of statistical methods for analyzing such large scale tensor valued time series is still in its infancy.
+A sequence of 2-D or 3-D images can also be modeled as matrix or tensor time series to preserve temporal structure.
+Development of statistical methods for analyzing such large scale tensor-valued time series is still in its infancy.

+In many settings, although the observed tensors are of high order and high dimension, there is often hidden low-rank structures in the tensors that can be exploited to facilitate the data analysis.
+Such a low-rank condition provides convenient decomposable structures and has been widely used in tensor data analysis.
+Two common choices of low-rank tensor structures are CANDECOMP/PARAFAC (CP) structure and multilinear/Tucker structure, and each of them has their respective benefits; see the survey in \cite{kolda2009tensor}.